Catsyser/Kittens-and-Kunais/README.md

 # Kittens-and-Kunais
-A game about expertise and timing where you have to hit thr target at just the right time
+A game about expertise and timing where you have to hit the target at just the right time